Kurów: Jews in Kurów

 About 2,600 Jews lived in Kurów when the Second World War began.
-The Jewish population of Kurów came to end with the war and the slaughter that ensued.
-The Germans bombed the synagogue, from the air, they machine gunned the people fleeing the bombing.
-The Jews attempted to set up their lives to live under the domination of the German regime but there was no way to accommodate it.
-They were robbed, brutalized, and forced to do slave labor.
+The Jewish population of Kurów was decimated during the ethnic cleansing following the invasion by the Wehrmacht.
+The synagogue suffered heavy damages.
 In June 1941, a ghetto was formed and Jews were forbidden to leave Kurów.
-In April or May 1942, most of Kurów's Jews were marched to Konskowola, some murdered along the way, then the next day to the train station near Pulawy and forced into trains.
-They were taken to Sobibor where they were murdered.
-Just a few of the Kurów Jews managed to survive the selections of the first day in that camp and those Jews were able to help organize and execute the revolt in Sobibor which resulted in the destruction of the camp by the Germans themselves.
-Though some Christians denounced Jews to the Germans, others helped shelter and save several of Kurów's Jews: Mieczysław Kutnik, Adam Turczyk, Wacław Mańko, and Andrzej and Katarzyna Zarzycki, the latter whom were recognized as Righteous Among the Nations by Yad Vashem after the war.
+In April or May 1942, most of Kurów's Jews were marched by the occupiers to Końskowola, some liquidated along the way, then the next day to the train station near Puławy and forced into trains.
+They were taken to Sobibor.
+Several of the Kurów Jews managed to survive the selections of the first day in that camp and those Jews were able to help organize and execute the revolt in Sobibor which resulted in the destruction of the camp by the Germans themselves.
+Though some Polish Christians denounced Jews to the Germans, others helped shelter and save several of Kurów's Jews: Mieczysław Kutnik, Adam Turczyk, Wacław Mańko, and Andrzej and Katarzyna Zarzycki, the latter whom were recognized as Righteous Among the Nations by Yad Vashem after the war.
+Additionally, the German Nazi government operated a forced labour camp for Jews from July to November 1942.
 Several Jews of the pre-war Jewish population of 2,600 survived the war.

 Many former Jewish residents of Kurów emigrated to America, Israel, Argentina, France before World War II and other points elsewhere, wherever they could find refuge.
 There was a Kurów burial society in New York.